Tdarnell/advent-of-code-2022/README.md

 I got very stuck on this challenge, I think I was overthinking the problem and will return to it fresh.
 My attempted method was essentially dictionaries within dictionaries to build a filesystem.
 The recursive nature of this was not easy to handle!

+### Day 8

+This one was a tough problem to wrap my head around!
+I had to look at hints to understand the problem, and then I was able to solve it.
+My initial thinking did not take into account the ability to see taller trees past the current tallest seen, even if there was a gap of smaller trees in between.

+I am aware that my solution is not the most efficient, if I was allowing myself to use libraries such as numpy I would have had a much easier time of it.

+I wanted to solve this challenge without using any non standard python libraries as much as far as possible, so I had to think about how to solve it without them.
+I think my approach of rows and columns was a good one, though I may come back to this and try to improve it using numpy.